 - What do I put on my annual activity report form?
 Specific requirements and conventions vary by department or school—and also by the type of appointment you have (e.g. research-track vs lecturer).
 Be sure to ask your chair or director if guidelines are unclear.

 - What am I being evaluated on?
-This will depend on what the weighting is for your position (40/40/20, etc.)?
-If these need to be changed, address with your chair or director.
+This will depend on what the weighting is for your position (40/40/20, etc.).
+You can change these weightings with your chair or director (note that changing your weightings doesn't necessarily change your workload, just how much each component counts toward merit).

 - What is the department/school average?
-Departmental averages are usually around 1.50 in each category; ask your chair for your own departmental/school histograms from past years.
+Departmental averages are usually around 1.50 in each category.
+Ask your chair for your own departmental/school averages from past years.
+Faculty-level histograms are available in Workday (click on the cloud icon, View profile, Personal, then Documents, and look for a file with a title something like, for example, "Faculty of Environment May 1 2019.pdf".)

-- What is considered a “good evaluation” varies across units.
-Remember that a “1.00 Satisfactory” on a performance review does not mean that a satisfactory standard for tenure or promotion has been met.
+- Remember that what is considered a “good evaluation” varies across units—and that a “1.00 Satisfactory” on a performance review does not mean that a satisfactory standard for tenure or promotion has been met.

 - Respond to feedback: If you receive warnings or encouragement to focus more on a particular aspect of your evaluation, pay heed.